 “caretaker” conventions for the CEO to follow in a situation where the Board had been removed.

-6.6 Incorporating AOC into the ICANN Bylaws
+6.6 Incorporating AoC into the ICANN Bylaws

-[This is the updated text we circulated as a stand-alone doc for Meeting #9 on 10 Apr, from Avri, Matt, Steve etc.]

 The Affirmation of Commitments (AoC) is a 2009 bilateral agreement between the US government and ICANN.
 After the IANA agreement is terminated, the AoC will become the next target for elimination since it would be the last remaining aspect of a unique United States oversight role for ICANN.